 Can a utility model be bought and sold, or transferred and assigned?

 For example, in Austria, a utility model can be transferred wholly or in proportionate shares.
-The transfer will be made by a normal sale of intellectual property agreement (or by an assignment agreement) which will state the right being transferred, the amount paid for the right and warranties and indemnities to protect the parties.
+The transfer will be made by a normal sale of IP agreement (or by an assignment agreement) which will state the right being transferred, the amount paid for the right and warranties and indemnities to protect the parties.

 Similarly, it is also possible to licence your utility model.
 Again, a licence agreement will be required which states the extent of rights being granted, the fees payable, the regularity of payment, obligations on each party (such as giving the other notice upon discovery of infringement of the utility model by a third party) and warranties and indemnities.